 The centre-most part of the stellar spheroid, i.e. the galactic nucleus, constitutes an extreme environment in terms of stellar dynamics.
-With stellar densities higher than $10^6 M{\odot} pc^{-3}$ and relative velocities exceeding 100 km/s, collisional processes (i.e. collective gravitational encounters among stars) are important in shaping the density profiles of stars.
+With stellar densities higher than $10^6 \text{ M}{\odot} \text{ pc}^{-3}$ and relative velocities exceeding 100 km/s, collisional processes (i.e. collective gravitational encounters among stars) are important in shaping the density profiles of stars.
 The mutual influence between the massive black hole and the stellar system occurs thanks to various mechanisms.
 Some are global, like the capture of stars via collisional relaxation, or accretion of gas lost by stars through stellar evolution, or adiabatic adaptation of stellar orbits to the increasing mass of the black hole.
 Others involve a very close interaction, like the tidal disruption of a star or the formation of an EMRI.

 The distribution of stars around a massive black hole is a classical problem in stellar dynamics (Bahcall and Wolf, 1976, 1977), and of importance for EMRI is the distribution of stellar black holes.
 Objects more massive than the average star, such as stellar black holes, tend to segregate at the centre of the stellar distribution in the attempt to reach, through long-distance gravitational encounters, equipartition of kinetic energy.
 A dense, strongly mass-segregated cusp of stellar black hole is expected to form near a massive black hole, and such a cusp plays a critical role in the generation of EMRI.
-The problem of the presence of a dark cusp has been addressed, for the Galactic Centre, by different authors, from a semi-analytical and numerical standpoint (Freitag et al., 2006a,b, Hopman and Alexander, 2006a, Miralda-Escudé and Gould, 2000, Sigurdsson and Rees, 1997).
+The problem of the presence of a dark cusp has been addressed, for the Galactic Centre, by different authors, from a semi-analytical and numerical standpoint (Sigurdsson and Rees, 1997, Miralda-Escudé and Gould, 2000, Freitag et al., 2006a, 2006b and Hopman and Alexander, 2006b).
 A population of stellar black holes can leave an imprint on the dynamics of the S0 (or S) stars at the Galactic Centre, inducing a Newtonian retrograde precession on their orbits (Mouawad et al., 2005).
-Current data are not sufficient to provide evidence of such deviations from Keplerian orbits, so that the existence of a population of stellar black holes is yet to be confirmed (Gillessen et al., 2009, Merritt et al., 2009a).
+Current data are not sufficient to provide evidence of such deviations from Keplerian orbits, so that the existence of a population of stellar black holes is yet to be confirmed (Gillessen et al., 2009 and Merritt et al., 2009).

-4 A probe of the masses of stellar and massive black holes
+5.4 A probe of the masses of stellar and massive black holes